rajandeepsingh13/MazeVR/README.md

-# Unity-VR-Maze-Runner
+# MazeVR
-A simple VR game created for Google Cardboard.
+A VR game created for Google Cardboard.
+Involves guiding yourself out of a maze.
 Please Install the GVR Package for Unity beforehand.